Combine capabilities into outcomes

 **Foundation:** Data lives in [Projects](/workspaces/projects),

 [Models](/workspaces/models), and [Versions](/workspaces/versions).
-Versions are
+Versions

-as needed, and publishing new versions.
+transforming it as needed, and publishing new versions.

 </Note>